apache/flink/docs/dev/event_timestamps_watermarks.md

 timestamp from some field in the element by using a `TimestampAssigner`.

 Timestamp assignment goes hand-in-hand with generating watermarks, which tell the system about progress in event time.
-You can configure this by speciying a `WatermarkGenerator`.
+You can configure this by specifying a `WatermarkGenerator`.

 The Flink API expects both `TimestampAssigner` and `WatermarkGenerator` to be